SolidLabResearch/query-equivalence-demo/README.md

         }`;
 ```

 These queries are on the same data stream source, but the basic graph patterns are not isomorphic.
-Therefore, the aggregator will register both the queries.
+Therefore, the aggregator will register both queries.

 To confirm this,